alexander-jackson/fisherman/README.md

 	repo_root: "top level directory where repositories are stored"
 	cargo_path: "path to binary for cargo"
 	secret: "globally used default secret"
+	port: "port to listen on, defaults to 5000"

 specific:
 	alexander-jackson/fisherman: